stripe/stripe-terminal-android/README.md

 > Do not cache or hardcode the connection token.
 The SDK manages the token's lifecycle.
-## Step 3: Create your Terminal instance
+## Step 3: Initialize the Terminal instance

 The `Terminal` object made available by the Stripe Terminal SDK exposes a generic interface for discovering readers, connecting to a reader, and creating payments.
 To initialize a `Terminal` instance, you’ll need to provide your ConnectionTokenProvider implemented in Step 2.
 The listener you provide can be used to handle events from the SDK, such as disconnects.

     // Create your listener object.
 Override any methods that you want to be notified of.
     TerminalListener listener = new TerminalListener() {};

     // Create your token provider.
     MyTokenProvider tokenProvider = new MyTokenProvider();

-    // Pass in your API key, the listener you created, and the current application context Terminal terminal = Terminal.initTerminal(getActivity(), tokenProvider, listener);
+    // Pass in the current application context, the desired log level, your token provider, and the listener you created Terminal.initTerminal(getActivity(), tokenProvider, listener);

+    // Since the Terminal is a singleton, you can call getInstance whenever you need it Terminal.getInstance();

 ## Step 4: Connect to a reader

-After setting up your reader, call `terminal.discoverReaders` in your application to find and display readers to connect to.
+After setting up your reader, call `discoverReaders` in your application to find and display readers to connect to.
 You will need to provide a `DiscoveryListener` to handle updating your app as the SDK updates the list of discovered readers.

     DiscoveryConfiguration config = new DiscoveryConfiguration();
-    terminal.discoverReaders(config, readers -> {
+    Terminal.getInstance().discoverReaders(config, readers -> {
       System.out.println(readers);
     }, new DiscoveryCallback() {
       @Override